Juliet-Simpson/Custom-Cupboards/README.md

 34. Navigate to Heroku and check that ther is a build in process by clicking on the Activity tab.

-35. Navigate to aws.amazon.com nd click on create an AWS account.
+35. Navigate to aws.amazon.com and click on create an AWS account.
 Fill in email and a password, choose a username and select continue.

 36. On the account type page, select personal and fill out the required information, click create account and continue.
 Enter a credit card number which will be used for billing if going above the free usage limits but this won't go anywhere near them.